wasmer-examples/nuxt-wasmer-starter/README.md

 > Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 > [!IMPORTANT]
 > Support for running Nuxt fully server-side with Wasmer using [WinterJS](https://github.com/wasmerio/winterjs) is on the works.
-Meanwhile you can serve the static website via `npm run generate`.
+Meanwhile you can serve the static website via `npm run build`.

 ## Usage